 Catch records for jack mackerel extend back to 1946, although landings are small until the mid-1960s.
-The Bayesian model annual species proportions were used to estimate the T. declivis landings from 1991-92 to 2004-05, while previous species proportions were used to estimate landings for the earlier years (Table 13).
 Recreational catch, illegal catch, and customary non-commercial catch are not well known, though are small relative to the commercial catch, so no components are included for these in the catch history.